jfromaniello/slice-of-life/README.md

-Helper to create paginated REST APIs similar to [github api v3](http://developer.github.com/v3/#pagination).
+Helper functions to create paginated REST APIs in node.js.
+Took some ideas from the [github api v3](http://developer.github.com/v3/#pagination).

 > I took the name from [Dexter Morgan boat](http://dexter.wikia.com/wiki/Slice_of_Life) because paginate is already used :)